-

 - If you are experiencing any symptoms of COVID or flu including cough, loss of taste and smell, or a temperature, please do not visit until you are better.

-- If you have diarrhoea or vomiting, or if you have had these symptoms within the past 48 hours, please do not visit the hospital.
+- If you have diarrhoea or vomiting, or if you have had these symptoms, please do not visit the hospital until you have been free of them for 48 hours.

 - If you are visiting our sites, please wash your hands with soap and water regularly.
 Hand gel is available but does not protect against Norovirus (diarrhoea or vomiting).